Belvedere Park, Tunis: Belvedere Casino

 The Belvedere Casino, or Casino du Belvédère, is a neo-Moorish style pavilion near the east entrance of the park.
 It opened in September 1901 and was officially inaugurated in 1910.
 It served as a space for public and private functions, and hosted concerts by musical luminaries including Farid El Atrach and Jacques Brel.
 From 1977 to 1989, it accommodated the Center of Alive Arts of the Viewpoint, which exhibited works of famous painters including Picasso and Miro.

 In 1989, President Zine El Abidine Ben Ali gave the casino to the army, to placate them after having confiscated some military land.
 Since that time, it has served as an officers' club and is not open to the public.

+Belvedere Park Zoo

+The Belvedere Park Zoo (French: Parc Zoologique Belvedere) is located within Belvedere Park.
+In 1963, the zoo was founded and formally opened.
+Located in Belvedere Park, it is a popular tourist destination in the heart of the city, despite complaints about the living situation of the animals that live there.

+On March 3rd, 2017, after visitors stoned a crocodile, the zoo had closed.
+It reopened on April 17th in the same year.

+The zoo is home to animals like the Rhesus macaque, brown bear, Bengal tiger, lion, dromedary, African bush elephant, European fallow deer, Arabian horse, greylag goose, white stork, Nile crocodile, Hamadryas baboon, emu, addax, Indian peafowl, llama, striped hyena, crested porcupine, wallaby, sun conure, cockatiel, blue-and-yellow macaw, American flamingo, common ostrich, lechwe, wild boar, capybara, long-legged buzzard, guinea pig, raccoon, golden eagle, mute swan, African wolf, Cape fur seal, white rhinoceros, African leopard, Grant's zebra, and the hippopotamus.